autonity/afp-sdk/README.md

 ## Installation

-The library can be installed in a virtualenv with:
+This library is published on PyPI as the [afp-sdk](https://pypi.org/project/afp-sdk/) package.
+It can be installed in a virtualenv with:

 ```py
 pip install afp-sdk